-LDAPviewer is a flexible utility to access LDAP and DSML enabled Servers.
+LDAPviewer is a Java based browser, editor and DIT manipulation utility for LDAP and DSML enabled Servers.
 It is based on a fork of JXPlorer (substantially refactored) and will be Open Sourced (subject to conditions defined by its License) on a public repository during 2018.

 LDAP is not an easy system to work with.
-Knowledge thresholds tend to be very high even for casual usage such as simple data viewing or browsing.
-The DN display format tends to look ugly or complex and even the casual user can quickly be exposed to huge numeric strings (OIDs) that make IPv6 addresses look almost quaintly simple.
-In many respects this has limited the widespread use of LDAP outside a relatively narrow field of implementation such single sign-on and authentication where its relative complexity, and ugliness, is offset by the reward of increased security management and where few casual users even dare to tread.
+Knowledge thresholds tend to be very high even for casual usage such as simple data viewing, editing or browsing.
+The DN display format tends to look ugly or complex and even the casual user can quickly be exposed to huge numeric strings (OIDs) that make even IPv6 addresses look quaintly simple.
+In many respects this has limited the widespread use of LDAP outside a relatively narrow field of implementation, such as single sign-on and authentication, where its relative complexity, and ugliness, is offset by the reward of increased security management and where few casual users dare to tread.

 This is unfortunate since LDAP has huge potential outside of these narrow fields of implementation.